 The A license is the introductory license to the sport of skydiving.
-All students must complete a United States Parachute Association approved course on the ground in order to get approved to fly solo.
+All students must complete a United States Parachute Association-approved course on the ground in order to get approved to fly solo.
 They then must complete a series of jumps with coaches and instructors and display a number of skills before they are approved for their A-License.

 Once a student completes all levels and reaches 25 skydives, the real fun begins.
 Once licensed, A-holders can jump with their friends!
 Imagine flying up to your friend in the sky and holding their hand?
 It’s unbelievable!

 Once they have their B-License, skydivers are no longer the newest people in the sky and can take on more responsibility and tasks.
-B-holders can do all the same things as A-holders, as well as complete night jumps, helicopter jumps and hot air balloon jumps.
+B-holders can do all the same things as A-holders, as well as complete night jumps, helicopter jumps, and hot air balloon jumps.

 Once a B-Licensed jumper reaches 100 jumps, they can qualify for their coach rating to help students or other skydivers progress in the sport.
-B-License holders can also take a HALO jump from a high altitude, which can be double normal altitude.
+B-License holders can also take a HALO jump from a high altitude, which can be the double normal altitude.

-With a pro rating, skydivers can participate in large demonstration jumps and other exhibitions with difficult and tight landing areas.
+Pro Ratings allow skydivers can participate in large demonstration jumps and other exhibitions with difficult and tight landing areas.
 They can also be trained on flying into these places with flags and pyrotechnic devices.

 Learn more about our Accelerated Freefall Progression program here at Skydive Carolina.

-Copyright © 2018, Skydive Carolina, All Rights Reserved.
+Copyright © 2023, Skydive Carolina, All Rights Reserved.